ECW One Night Stand (2005): Event

 The Dudley Boyz then faced Tommy Dreamer and The Sandman in the main event.
 The Sandman entered the Hammerstein Ballroom through the crowd as Enter Sandman by Metallica played in full, with the fans enthusiastically singing along.
 As the match was about to begin, the bWo, a stable consisting of Hollywood Nova, Stevie Richards and The Blue Meanie entered the ring.
 Kid Kash interfered, and Balls Mahoney and Axl Rotten then came to the ring with steel chairs and took out the bWo.
 They attacked all three members of the bWo before hitting Nova with a steel chair twice.
-Styles made a reference to Simon Dean, the character Nova played with WWE, by stating "That's more painful than being Simon Dean on national TV."
+Styles made a reference to Simon Dean, the character Nova had recently played on WWE television, by stating "That's more painful than being Simon Dean on national TV."
 When the match eventually started, it involved trash cans, cheese graters and street signs.
 The Impact Players interfered, attacking Dreamer and Sandman.
 Francine, Dreamer's former manager, entered the ring and delivered a low blow to Dreamer.
 Dreamer's other valet and real life wife, Beulah McGillicutty, returned to wrestling for the first time in over seven years, sparking a catfight with Francine.
-The Dudley Boyz eventually won with the help of Spike Dudley, who had just turned heel.
-They sent Dreamer through a flaming table with a Powerbomb to get the victory.
-The Dudleyz attempted to attack McGillicutty before Sandman attacked them with a Singapore cane.
+The Dudley Boyz eventually won with the help of Spike Dudley.
+They sent Dreamer through a flaming table with a powerbomb to get the victory.
+The Dudleyz then attempted to attack McGillicutty before Sandman attacked them with a Singapore cane.
 Sandman shouted for a beer repeatedly.
 Stone Cold Steve Austin then made his way to the ring, with the ECW Originals coming out moments later.
 Austin referenced his time in ECW and then asked the crusaders to come to the ring.
 A huge brawl occurred, with the Originals fighting the Crusaders.
-The crowd chanted "We Want Tazz", which brought Tazz to the ring and he then locked Kurt Angle in the Tazzmission.
+The crowd chanted "We want Tazz", which brought Tazz to the ring and he then locked Kurt Angle in the Tazzmission.
 During the brawl, JBL legitimately attacked Blue Meanie, causing him to bleed.
-The Originals came out on top, as The Dudley Boyz performed a 3D on Bischoff, Benoit delivered a diving headbutt to Bischoff and Mysterio performed a 619 on Bischoff.
-Austin asked for Bischoff's thoughts on the event while on the ground, and Bischoff replied, "Fuck ECW".
+The Originals came out on top, as The Dudley Boyz performed a 3D on Bischoff, Benoit delivered a diving headbutt to Bischoff, and Mysterio performed a 619 on Bischoff.
+Austin asked for Bischoff's thoughts on the event while on the ground, and Bischoff replied, "Fuck ECW!".
 Austin then executed the Stone Cold Stunner on Bischoff to end the show.

 After the show went off the air, the ECW wrestlers left the ring one at a time, but Dreamer stayed in the ring.
-He bowed to the ECW logo as the crowd chanted, "Thank You Tommy".
+He bowed to the ECW logo as the crowd chanted, "Thank you Tommy".
 The Dudley Boyz came back to the ring and hugged Dreamer, with Bubba Ray saying to Dreamer, "This is all for you".